 He said he has enjoyed working with his old friend Putnam again and the world-class fiddle player agreed with that sentiment.
 "It's been a great project because I've gotten to work with Hank again," Putnam said.

 Both Deadwood CDs sell for $16.
-They're available at Borders, at the Adams Museum, the museum Web site or from the Deadwood Chamber of Commerce.
+They're available at Borders, at the Adams Museum, on the museum Web site, or from the Deadwood Chamber of Commerce.